Impact of war on children

 The number of children in armed conflict zones are around 250 million.
-They confront physical and mental harms from war experiences.
+They confront physical and mental harms from war experiences, from imminent death to long-term impairment in development.

 "Armed conflict" is defined in two ways according to International Humanitarian Law: "1) international armed conflicts, opposing two or more States, 2) non-international armed conflicts, between governmental forces and nongovernmental armed groups, or between such groups only."

-Children in war-zones may act as perpetrators, becoming child soldiers.
+Children in war-zones may be forced to become child soldiers.
 It is estimated that there are around 300,000 child soldiers around the world and 40 percent of them are girls.
-Children are also victims of armed conflicts.
+Children are the major victims of armed conflicts.
 They are forced to evacuate, suffer from sexually transmitted diseases and are deprived of education opportunities.

 Background

 The presence of children in the war can go back to Middle Ages and Napoleonic Wars.
-Children fought in the American Civil war, significantly contributed to the Battle of New Market which was fought in Virginia (May 15, 1864).
+Children fought in the American Civil War, significantly contributing to the Battle of New Market, which was fought in Virginia (May 15, 1864).
 Children were also fighting in the World War II, especially noted to serve as "Hitler Youth".
 However, in modern days, the number of child victims is increasing as the proportion of civilian casualties is also increasing.
-In 18th, 19th, and early 20th centuries, about half the war victims were civilians while it was almost 90 percent by the end of the 1980s.
-Children compose a large part of the population affected by wars, data from the American Psychological Association show of the 95 percent of civilians killed in recent years’ by modern armed conflicts, approximately 50 percent of them were children.
+In the 18th, 19th, and early 20th centuries, about half the war victims were civilians, while it was almost 90 percent by the end of the 1980s.
+Children compose a large part of the population affected by wars, data from the American Psychological Association show of the 95 percent of civilians killed in recent years' by modern armed conflicts, approximately 50 percent of them were children.

 According to United Nations Children's Fund (UNICEF), the estimated casualties of children during the last decade was: "2 million killed, 4–5 million disabled, 12 million left homeless, more than 1 million orphaned or separated from their parents, and some 10 million psychologically traumatized".
 Currently, there are over two million child refugees fleeing from Syria and over 870,000 refugees from Somalia.
 Among 100,000 people who have been killed in Syria, at least 10,000 were children.
+The casualties of the Gaza war (or genocide) have been reported to be over 70,000 according to The Lancet report published in June 2024.